lhcb/starterkit-lessons/05-interactive-dst.md

 > if you want to get it right for data and simulation.
 Checking that
 > `/Event/Rec/Header` exists is a safe bet in simulation and data if
 > your file has been processed by `Brunel` (the event reconstruction
-> software.
+> software).
 It might not work in other cases.

 Using the name of our stripping line we can now advance through the DST until we reach an event which contains a candidate: